Writing system: History

 With each independent invention of writing, the ideographs used in proto-writing were decoupled from the direct representation of ideas, and gradually came to represent words instead.
 This occurred via application of the rebus principle, where a symbol was appropriated to represent an additional word that happened to be similar in pronunciation to the word for the idea originally represented by the symbol.
 This allowed words without concrete visualizations to be represented by symbols for the first time; the gradual shift from ideographic symbols to those wholly representing language took place over centuries, and required the conscious analysis of a given language by those attempting to write it.

 The Indus script, found on different types of artefacts produced by the Indus Valley Civilization on the Indian subcontinent, remains undeciphered, and whether it functioned as true writing is not agreed upon.
-While its origins are not visually obvious, the opportunity for Mesopotamian cultural diffusion to have introduced the concept of writing to the Indus peoples is clear.

 Alphabetic writing descends from previous morphographic writing, and first appeared to write a Semitic language spoken in the Sinai Peninsula.
 Most of the world's alphabets either descend directly from this Proto-Sinaitic script, or were directly inspired by its design.
 Descendants include the Phoenician alphabet, and its child in the Greek alphabet.
 The Latin alphabet, which descended from the Greek alphabet, is by far the most common script used by writing systems.